guylepage3/m3/README.md

 ## Features and benefits

-- m3 is framework and language agnostic.
+- m3 computes and scales type and spacing, making it much easier to layout content.
-- m3 can easily be added in addition to any other frontend framework such as Boostrap, Material UI, etc.
+- m3 can easily be added in addition to any other frontend framework such as Boostrap, Tailwind CSS, Material UI, etc.
 - m3 allows developers to quickly design and build quality user interfaces with little effort.
-- Unlike a lot of UI frameworks, Meta's wide scope of typographic and color variables, empower the creation of unique interfaces.
-- Web3 compatible.
+- Both Web3 compatible.
-- Easy install and update via [NPM](https://www.npmjs.com/package/m3css).
+- Easy install and update via [NPM](https://www.npmjs.com/package/m3-one) and PNPM.

-### Color

-- Full-spectrum Color System
-- Color theming.
-- WCAG accessibility compliant.
-- Wide gamut color range.
-- Scalable.
-- Over 200 color hues.
-- Non-breakable.
-- Inspired by [Palx](https://github.com/jxnblk/palx) and [Open Color](https://yeun.github.io/open-color), Meta's Color System guides developers through fool proof color theming while providing them with a wide gamut of colors to choose from.
-- No additional color tools necessary.

-Full color list coming soon...

-### Type
+### Typography

 - m3 adds functional typography that implements complex type scaling with responsive & ratio scaling for superior readability.
 - Duo type functionality
-  - There are two types of typography in Meta:
+  - There are two types of typography in m3:
     1. Regular Typography for interface design and layout within graphical user interfaces. ie. List of songs, play button, settings.
     2. Editorial Typography for lengthier content sets of copy that are for written communications. ie. promotional pages, blog posts, documentation, etc.
 - Although m3 is primarily used as an interface framework, developers can use the advanced type options and simply apply a `*-editorial` suffix to type classes to get highly functional editorial typography.
-[Learn more](https://github.com/universelabs/meta/blob/master/DOCUMENTATION.md#editorial).
+[Learn more](https://github.com/guylepage3/m3/blob/master/DOCUMENTATION.md#editorial).
 - Responsive Ratio Type Scaling
 - Customizable ratioing
 - Comes with the following default ratios to choose from;